csbridge/csbridge2019guinea/README.md

 ```
 Then open http://localhost:8000 in your web browser.

-This approach is recommended when you are working on a single section.

-- 🔁 Your devel🗺️pment loop:
+- 🔁 Your development loop:
     - Edit section template files
-    - run `python compile.py` (under the section directory)
+    - Run `python compile.py` (under the section directory)
-    - refresh your browser window
+    - Refresh your browser window

-## ⚙️ Running a local http server for the entire portal
+## <a name="a-run-portal-http-server"></a>⚙️ Running a local http server for the entire portal
-In order to run a local http server for the entire portal (similar to https://guinea.csbridge.org)
+This is recommended when you are working on the CSBridge/Guinea portal, or before you push new commits to github (so that you can see what https://guinea.csbridge.org will look like before you push).

 ```
 # PWD: <root>/docs
 python -m http.server
 ```
 Then open http://localhost:8000 in your web browser.

-This approach is recommended when:
-- You are working on the portal (e.g. when adding a new section)
-- Before you push (in order to see what guinea.csbridge.org will look like before you push)

 - 🔁 Your development loop:
     - Edit portal template files and/or section html files